leolani/cltl-knowledgeextraction/README.md

 ### Triple extraction implementations

 The triples consist of subject, predicate and object alongside with their semantic types.
-In case of a statement, the triple is accompanied by a perspective.
-Below is an example of the triples which are the output of analyzers:
+Below is an example of the triples which is the output of one of the analyzers:

 * `“My sister enjoys eating cakes” lenka-sister_enjoy_eating-cakes `

 The elements of the triple are separated with underscore; while dash is used to separate elements of multiword expressions.
-When a multiword expression is actually a collocation, the multiword expression is marked with apostrophes during the analysis (e.g. ”mexico-city”)to ensure that subparts of collocations are not analyzed separately. implementations
+When a multiword expression is actually a collocation, the multiword expression is marked with apostrophes during the analysis (e.g. ”mexico-city”) to ensure that subparts of collocations are not analyzed separately. implementations

 #### CFGAnalyzer